 a.
 Exposure to TB: One important part of the medical history is asking a patient about his/her exposure to TB.
-Patients should be asked whether they have spent time with someone who has infectious TB.
+Patients should be asked whether they have spent time with someone who has infectious TB or someone with TB-like symptoms.
 Some people may have been exposed to TB in the distant past, when they were children.
 Others may have been exposed more recently.